MiguelArantes/Credit-Scoring/README.md

 ### Prerequisites

-This project is in R, so you need R instaled (linux is a nice to have).
+This project is in R, so you need R instaled (Linux is a nice to have).

 ### Installing